Homestead Open House

 Golden History Park

 10 a.m. – 2 p.m.; drop-in anytime

 Free for all

 GHM&P membership pays for itself with attendance at just a few programs.
-Memberships start at $40 and all levels include a 10% discount at our gift shop, which features books about Golden as well as crafts from local artisans.
-The best value starts at the Patron level ($125) and includes reciprocal admission and benefits at hundreds of North American museums from both of these networks: North American Reciprocal Museums (1,170 participating museums) and Reciprocal Organization of Associated Museums (more than 410).
+Memberships start at $40 and all levels include a 10% discount at our gift shop.
+It features books about Golden as well as crafts from local artisans.
+The best value starts at the Patron level ($125) and includes admission and benefits at hundreds of North American museums from both of these networks: North American Reciprocal Museums (more than 1,250 participating museums) and Reciprocal Organization of Associated Museums (more than 440 participating museums).
 Join us today.